Create a Website Account - Manage notification subscriptions, save form progress and more.

 Required specs are as noted:Column size and widthSpacing- size of joistsRailing detailWidth of steps and riser distanceSize of beamsHow it will be attachedHow bolts and anchors are attachedDecking detailDepth of posts

-*Note: Lee County maintains Estero Boulevard and the Town maintains all side streets.
-Town staff is happy to report maintenance issues regarding Estero Boulevard to the County on behalf of our citizens.*
+Please submit a Request for Action through this website to report any damage or need for repair on the island's streets and roads. *Note: Lee County maintains Estero Boulevard and the Town maintains all side streets.
+Town staff are happy to report maintenance issues regarding Estero Boulevard to the County on behalf of residents.*

-If you notice one of the ornate street lights in the Times Square/Old San Carlos business area that has blown out, please submit a Request for Action through this website.
+If you notice one of the ornate street lights in the Times Square/Old San Carlos business area that is out, please submit a Request for Action through this website.

 The Lee County Solid Waste Division has opened its permanent Household Chemical Waste Collection facility on 6441 Topaz Court in Fort Myers (off Metro Pkwy) for operation.
 Residents may now dispose of household chemical waste between the hours of 8 am and 5 pm, Monday through Friday and every first Saturday of the month from 8 am to 12 Noon.The facility will be closed on holidays observed by Lee County.
 In coordination with the Lee County Solid Waste Division, the Town will host a quarterly hazardous waste collection day on the island.
 Watch the Town’s website, social media and digital publications for information.